tildeclub/tilde.club/docs/shellserver.md

 For now, this is all [documented in a separate server-setup document](https://github.com/tildeclub/tilde.club/blob/master/docs/server.org); ultimately, I presume we'll consolidate it all here.

+## /etc/skel directory

+This is the directory that's used as the basis for all newly-created users' home directories, so it's good to get it right before adding new users to a shell server.
+We've created [a separate repo for the contents of the directory itself](https://github.com/tildeclub/tilde.etcskel), but since it's impossible to check in the appropriate file and directory permissions, [they're documented here](https://github.com/tildeclub/tilde.club/blob/master/docs/etc-skel-permissions.md).

 ## Email

 The default MTA on CentOS is `postfix`.
 Our goal was to have a `localhost`-only mail service, which required that we configure `postfix` to listen only to `localhost`, and to bounce any email which local users try to send off-server.
 Both configuration changes are handled in `/etc/postfix/main.cf`.